inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/PAGFatalityFunction.rst

 To assess the impact of earthquake on population based on Population Vulnerability Model Pager

 **Actions**:
-Provide details about the population who will be die or displaced
+Provide details about the population will be die or displaced

 **Citations**:
  * Jaiswal, K. S., Wald, D. J., and Hearne, M. (2009a).
 Estimating casualties for large worldwide earthquakes using    an empirical approach.
 U.S. Geological Survey Open-File    Report 2009-1136.